implement the two frequently used thread-pinning strategies

 - Category set to mdrun

 A bit more details are needed for this, i think, in case if someone could pitch in with the code.With Intel HT, which we can partially detect now for the (probably) most frequent case, when nranks x nthreads = ncpus, there are two CPU layouts that we know of:

 - physical cores first, HT siblings after on Linux (on a 4-core CPU 0123 0123);

 - interleaved on WIndows (on a 4-core CPU 00112233).

 With NUMA hardware, especially when using OpenMP (which is the default with up to 16 threads/process on Intel) correct pinning is crucial.
 The current implementation uses interleaved HT pinning by default which will only work on Linux with kernels configured the standard way, but will be incorrect on Windows and on Linux with custom kernel configuration.

 The suggested solution is to implement both HT pinning layouts and use the appropriate ones on different platforms and facilitate selecting the layout by e.g an advanced environment variable.

-#4 Updated by Erik Lindahl almost 7 years ago
+#4 Updated by Erik Lindahl about 7 years ago

 Have a look at https://gerrit.gromacs.org/#/c/2000/ .